 £19,000 – £23,000

 £25,000 – £40,000

 *The salaries quoted are the medium taken from twelve months of generic advertisements.
 The fees quoted are neither an SBID endorsement nor a recommendation.

-Like any industry, a celebrity Interior Designer will charge a premium rate which their work, reputation and expertise provides.
+Like any industry, a celebrated Interior Designer will charge a premium rate which their reputation, work and expertise commands.

 Accreditation helps you or your Practice demonstrate a level of expertise to clients, separating qualified professionals from social influencers and hobbyists.

 An interior designer’s role is to sell qualified advice for an interior space to provide ultimate safety, wellbeing and performance for its users intended purpose.